vinay-temp/react-hangman/README.md

 # react-hangman
 A Simple hangman game

-Use npm build to install the dependencies and use npm run dev to start
+Use "npm i" install the dependencies and use "npm run dev" to start

 OR